achuggi1/bad-bindings/bad-bindings.md

 ## Explorer ##

-Offering high mobility and various devices that allow difficult terrain traversal possible, the explorer is the key to making the way around the map.
+Offering high mobility and various devices that allow difficult terrain traversal possible, the Explorer is the key to making the way around the map.

+The Explorer is a chipper human man that was a professional geologist and athlete hiking around the Hamlet before becoming merged with the Fighter and the Worker.
+While no good in a fight, the Explorer is adept at avoiding danger and navigating the wilderness.

+### Actions ###

+- **Pole Vault**: Allows the Explorer to jump great heights over small gaps, up ledges, and above enemies, moving the Explorer in a given direction at the same time.
+- **Grappling Hook**: Allows the Explorer to span large gaps so long as there is a hook point at the other side, moving quickly towards the hook point.

 ### Bindings ###